c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 1. Each recursive function needs to have at least **one condition that prevents further nested calls to itself**
 2. Ensure that the function actually **progresses towards the base case**
-3. Also, check your recursive function thoroyughly through unit tests that cover also edge cases.
+3. Also, check your recursive function thoroughly through unit tests that cover also edge cases.

 # 4. [The Power of Algorithms](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)